Inkesk-Dozing/calorO/README.md

 ## 📊 Reporting

-The app generates beautifully formatted reports with:
+The app generates formatted reports with:

 ### Console Output